C4l1b4n/FairScan/README.md

 ```
 Usage: ./FairScan.sh [-h] [-s] [-f] [-w WORDLIST] target_ip target_name
 	 target_ip	Ip address of the target
-	 target_name	Target name, a dir will be created using this path
+	 target_name	Target name, a directory will be created using this path
 Options: -w wordlist	Specify a wordlist for gobuster.
 (The default one is big.txt from dirb's lists)
 	 -h		Show this helper
-   	 -s		Step-by-step: it does nmap scans first, then service port scans not in parallel, one by one.
+   	 -s		Step-by-step: nmap scans are done first, then service port scans not in parallel, one by one.
    	 -f		Force-scans.
 It doesn't perform ping to check if the host is alive.
 ```